Duct Tightness Testing (Duct Leakage Testing)

 Why Is Duct Leakage Important?

 Leaks in forced air duct systems are now recognized as a major source of energy waste in both new and existing houses.
-Studies indicate that duct leakage can account for as much as 25% of total house energy loss, and in many cases has a greater impact on energy use than air infiltration through the building shell.
+Studies indicate that duct leakage can account for as much as 25% of total house energy loss, and in many cases has a greater impact on energy use than air leaks from the attic.
 Just as important, duct leakage can prevent heating and cooling systems from doing their job properly, resulting in hot or cold rooms, and humidity problems.
 Worse yet, duct leaks can create air quality problems by pulling pollutants and irritants directly into the house.

 Measuring Duct Leakage